-The Church of Saint Nicholas is situated in the centre of the town of Donji Milanovac.
-It was constructed in 1840 due to captain Misa Anastasijevic.
+Saint Nicholas Church (in downtown) was constructed in 1840 due to captain Misa Anastasijevic.
 Captain Misa's konak and Tenka's house were proclaimed Serbia's cultural heritage.
 There is a monument to 1912-1918 wars (Balkan Wars, World War I), as well as a mammoth sculpture.

 Donji Milanovac cruise terminal

 Donji Milanovac is the cruise port for Lepenski Vir - an important archaeological site.
 The earliest settlements there are from between 9500-7200 BC (based on radiocarbon data).
 The site consists of a large central settlement surrounded by 10 satellite villages.

 Another tourist attraction is the Treskavac cliff (height 679 m / 2230 ft) rising on Danube Rivers' left bank (opposite to the Lepenski Vir site).